Spatiotemporal Patterns Induced by Turing-Hopf Interaction and Symmetry on a Disk: Introduction

 Compared to previous work, our research in this paper has several new features.
 We gave formulas of the equivariant normal forms truncated to the third order of a general reaction-diffusion system on a disk and divided them into three types: \textit{ET-H}, \textit{T-EH}, and \textit{ET-EH bifurcations}, according to different structure of the center subspace of the equilibrium.
 We characterize the long-term asymptotic behavior of the solution by normal forms, which can explain the occurrence of many patterns in real life more fitly.
 The theoretical results indicate the existence of several kinds of interesting patterns, including \textit{breathing}, \textit{standing wave-like}, \textit{rotating wave-like patterns} and so on.

 The rest of the paper is organized as follows.
 In Section \ref{sec-existence}, We give preliminaries required for normal form derivation, including the definition of phase space, the eigenvalue problem of the Laplace operator on a circular domain, and the necessary assumptions for bifurcation.
 In Section \ref{sec3-Normal}, main results of normal forms for \textit{ET-H}, \textit{T-EH}, and \textit{ET-EH bifurcations} on a disk are shown respectively.
-In Section \ref{sec4-Numerical Simulations}, two delayed mussel-algae systems and a model that describes semiconductor charge transport in heterostructure devices are selected.
+In Section \ref{sec4-Numerical Simulations}, two delayed mussel-algae systems are selected.
 Rich spatiotemporal patterns are observed near the Turing-Hopf points.